introspected/AutoOverlay/README.md

-    OverlayRender(clip, clip, clip, clip sourceMask, clip overlayMask, bool lumaOnly, int width, int height, int gradient, int noise, bool dynamicNoise, bool mode, float opacity, int colorAdjust, string matrix, string upsize, string downsize, string rotate, bool debug) Фильтр осуществляет рендеринг результата совмещения двух клипов с определенными настройками.
+    OverlayRender(clip, clip, clip, clip sourceMask, clip overlayMask, bool lumaOnly, int width, int height, int gradient, int noise, bool dynamicNoise, bool mode, float opacity, int colorAdjust, string matrix, string upsize, string downsize, string rotate, bool debug) This filter preforms rendering of the result clip using align values from the engine.

-#### Параметры
+#### Parameters
-- **engine** - клип типа *OverlayEngine*, который предоставляет параметры наложения.
+- **engine** - *OverlayEngine* clip.
-- **source** - первый, основной клип.
+- **source** - first, base clip.
-- **overlay** - второй клип, накладываемый на первый. Оба клипа должны пыть либо в планарном цветовом пространстве без chroma subsampling, либо в RGB24.
+- **overlay** - second, overlaid clip.
+Both clips must be in the same color space without chroma subsampling.
+Y8, YV24 and RGB24 are supported.
-- **sourceMask**, **overlayMask** (default empty) - маски основного и накладываемого клипа. В отличие от OverlayEngine смысл этих масок такой же, как в обычном фильтре *Overlay*. Маски регулируют интенсивность наложения клипов относительно друга друга.
+- **sourceMask**, **overlayMask** (default empty) - mask clips for source and overlaid clips.
+Unlike masks in overlay engine in this filter they work as avisynth built-in overlay filter masks.
+If both masks are specified then they are joined to one according align values.
+The purpose of the masks is maximum hiding of logos and other unwanted parts of the clips at transparent or gradient parts, which could be specified by *gradient* and *noise* parameters.
-- **lumaOnly** (default false) - накладывается только канал яркости YUV при *mode*=1.
+- **lumaOnly** (default false) – overlay only luma channel when *mode*=1.
-- **width** и **height** - ширина и высота выходного изображения. По умолчанию соответствует основному клипу.
+- **width** и **height** - output width and height.
+By default are taken from source clip.
-- **gradient** (default 0) - длина прозрачного градинета в пикселях по краям накладываемой области. Делает переход между изображениями более плавным.
+- **gradient** (default 0) – length of gradient at the overlay mask to make borders between images smoother.
+Useful when clips are scientifically differ in colors or align is not very good.
-- **noise** (default 0) - длина градинета шума в пикселях по краям накладываемой области. Делает переход между изображениями более плавным.
+- **noise** (default 0) - length of “noise gradient” at the overlay mask to make borders between images smoother.
+Useful when clips are in the same color and align is very good.
-- **dynamicNoise** (default true) - динамический шум по краям изображения от кадра к кадру, если *noise* > 0.
+- **dynamicNoise** (default true) – use dynamic noise gradient if *noise* > 0.
-- **mode** (default 1) - способ совмещения изображений:
+- **mode** (default 1) – overlay and cropping mode:
-1 - обрезка по краям основного изображения.
+1 - crop around the edges of the source image.
-2 - совмещение обоих изображений с обрезкой по краям выходного клипа.
+2 - combination of both images with cropping to the all four edges of the output clip with “ambilight” at the corners.
-3 - совмещение обоих изображений без обрезки.
+3 - combination of both images without any cropping.
-4 - как 3, только с заполнением пустых углов по типу ambilight.
+4 - as 3 but with “ambilight” at the corners.
-5 - как 3, только с заполнением всего пустого пространства по типу ambilight.
+5 - as 3 but with “ambilight” at all free space.
-6 - маска режима 3. Используется для совмещения результата с еще одним клипом.
+6 – as 3 but with pure white clips.
+Useful to combine the result clip with another one.
-7 - как в режиме 1, только выводится разница между изображениями (удобно для тестирования).
+7 - as 1 but clips overlaid in difference mode.
+Useful to check align.
-- **opacity** (default 1) - степень непрозрачности накладываемого изображения от 0 до 1.
+- **opacity** (default 1) – opacity of overlaid image from 0 to 1.
-- **colorAdjust** (default 0) *экспериментально* - способ цветокоррекции:
+- **colorAdjust** (default 0) *unstable* - color adjustment mode:
-0 - отсутствует
+0 - disabled
-1 - накладываемый клип приводится к основному
+1 – overlaid clip will be adjusted to source
-2 - основной клип приводится к накладываемому
+2 - source clip will be adjusted to overlaid
-Цветокоррекция осуществляется с помощью histogram matching области пересечения. Для YUV изображений корректируется только яркость.
+Color adjustment performs by histogram matching in the intersection area.
+For the YUV images adjusts only luma channel.
+For the RGB images adjusts all 3 channels independently.
-- **matrix** (default empty). Если параметр задан, YUV изображение конвертируется в RGB по указанной матрице для цветокоррекции.
+- **matrix** (default empty).
+If specified YUV image converts to RGB with given matrix for color adjustment.
-- **downsize** и **upsize** (default *BilinearResize*) - функции для уменьшения и увеличения размера изображений.
+- **downsize** и **upsize** (default *BilinearResize*) - downsize and upsize functions.
+It’s recommended to use functions with high quality interpolation.
-- **rotate** (default *BilinearRotate*) - функция вращения накладываемого изображения.
+- **rotate** (default *BilinearRotate*) – rotation function.
-- **debug** - вывод параметров наложения.
+- **debug** -  output align settings to the top left corner.

 ### OverlayCompare
     OverlayCompare(clip, clip, clip, string sourceText, string overlayText, int sourceColor, int overlayColor,